redhat-documentation/mw-shared-modules/README.md

 A remote include is an AsciiDoc include directive in which the target points to a URL.
 By using a remote include, you can reuse any of the shared modules stored in this repo by referencing the URL of the module.
 You do not need to clone this repo or copy any files.

-However, using remote includes does present a limitation: Asciidoctor only enables remote includes when running in lower security modes than what CCS tooling requires.
+However, remote includes present a limitation: Asciidoctor only enables remote includes when running in lower security modes than what CCS tooling requires.
 Therefore, to use a remote include to include a shared module in your assembly, you must perform an extra step to coalesce the content from the assembly into a second AsciiDoc file, which can then be processed properly by CCS tooling.

 To reuse a shared module by using a remote include: